-- Ethernet for Ethernet, Fast Ethernet, Gigabit Ethernet. - Serial interface frames: HDLC, PPP or Frame Relay.
+Ethernet for Ethernet, Fast Ethernet, Gigabit Ethernet.

 The integrated management docker station Wireshark client allows you to capture and save captured files onto the docker station.
 For instructions on how to save files to your local PC, please refer to section 12.3